spuhub/prisma/README.md

 O Prisma gera documentos em formato PDF com o resultado da caracterização.
 Tais documentos são compostos por mapas, tabela de coordenadas, informações sobre os imóveis que estão se sobrepondo entre outras informações sobre a sobreposição, como por exemplo o tamanho da área sobreposta.

+#

+*SPU-Prisma (or simply Prisma) should be considered as a complement to QGIS for mass characterization of real estate (allotments, land) in general.
+In particular, this complement helps in the study of overlapping the property as well as its identification in space.*

+*Given a polygon, line, point or input address, the complement performs the overlay query in the SPU databases and in local bases on the machine.
+Basically, the complement tests whether or not the property overlaps with other Union properties, as well as surveys all its spatial characteristics in relation to Union properties.*

+*Prisma generates documents in PDF format with the result of the characterization.
+Such documents are composed of maps, table of coordinates, information about the properties that are overlapping, among other information about the overlap, such as the size of the overlapping area.*

 ## O que não é o Prisma

 O prisma NÃO pode ser confundido com: